 May 29, 2018

-“We don’t really like posed photos; we want a lot of candid shots.” – Every engaged or soon to be married couple – Ever.
+“We don’t really like posed photos; we want a lot of candid shots.” – Every family or soon to be married couple – Ever.
 I agree that truly candid images are hands down, the best.
-But when looking at a wedding gallery, or any non-studio based session, how many of those candid shots are actually candid?
+But when looking at a photo gallery, how many of those candid photos are actually candid?

 See, strictly candid photography is relatively new in the world.
 Back when everything was shot on film, photographers had to be very intentional with their images (i.e., pose, adjust, modify, etc.) because they couldn’t rattle off 20 images in 2 seconds.
 Film cameras also didn’t have the automatic modes that modern cameras employ, which meant that photographers had to ensure every image was perfectly exposed BEFORE pressing the shutter button.
 There was no LCD screen back then.